Edward J. Schulte: Early career

 Kennedy was awarded the commission to design the Sheridan Square Theatre, an elegant new addition to the prominent Harris family of theaters in downtown Pittsburgh, and the project was eventually delegated to Schulte.
 This commission would require him to spend long nights in the library researching precedents for the relatively new building typology.
-His inherent proficiency in this genre of building evidently foreshadowed what would become a staple of his approach to church architecture: that it must visually and acoustically magnify the theatric nature of divine liturgy.
+His inherent proficiency in this genre of building evidently foreshadowed what would become a staple of his approach to church architecture: that it must visually and acoustically magnify the theatrical nature of divine liturgy.
 Among the draftsmen for the project was Robert E. Crowe, who would later become Schulte's partner and most important collaborator.
 Upon the success of the Harris Theatre project, Kennedy moved his office to Pittsburgh, bringing Schulte along with him.
 It was during this time that Schulte attended a candlelit lecture by Ralph Adams Cram at the Hall of Architecture in the Carnegie Museum, inspiring him to focus on churches over the remainder of his career.

 Schulte is the only architect in history to design five cathedrals.
 Those completed include: